wp-plugins/find-us/readme.txt

 = Can I have custom maps from post to post? =

 Of course, check out the AdvancedMode of the Find Us Options in your WordPress admin backend.

+= I get an error about file_get_contents(), what to do? =

+The error
+Warning: file_get_contents() [function.file-get-contents]: URL file-access is disabled in the server configuration appears on hosts that do not allow file-access.
+This error was fixed by using snoopy.
+Download the newest version!

+== Screenshots ==

+1. Just enter where your journay starts...